wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 Models are created from training data containing feature values.

+The process is called <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml#feature-engineering">featurization"</a> or feature engineering.

 Test data is used to determine how well predictions created from a model, presented in a 2x2 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml#confusion-matrix">confusion matrix</a> which compares the Predicted label to True Label (yes or no) to identify true/false positives/negatives.

    <table border="1" cellpadding="4" cellspacing="0">